ymstnt/dotfiles/README.md

 - Clone the repo into `~/dotfiles`

 ## Configuring hosts
+Continue the steps depending whether you are reinstalling an existing host or setting up a new one.

 ### Existing host
 - Copy `/etc/nixos/hardware-configuration.nix` to the appropriate hosts subdirectory
 - Edit `configuration.nix` in same directory if needed (e.g. if you need to change boot options)